Adam Helms, MD

 Carolyn Ho, MD

 Dr. Carolyn Yung Ho is the medical director of the Cardiovascular Genetics Center at Brigham and Women’s Hospital (BWH).
 A cardiovascular medicine specialist, she is also an associate professor of medicine at Harvard Medical School (HMS).
+She received her medical degree from HMS.
+She then completed an internal medicine residency and a cardiology fellowship at BWH.
+Dr. Ho is board certified in internal medicine and cardiovascular disease.

 Dr. Ho’s clinical interests include cardiomyopathy, echocardiography, and cardiovascular genetics.
 The author of over 30 peer-reviewed publications, her research focuses on characterizing early phenotypes of sarcomere mutations in inherited cardiomyopathies and developing clinical trials to diminish the progression of hypertrophic cardiomyopathy.
 Her research has received support from the American College of Cardiology and National Institutes of Health.